Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_spack_slides.md

 - `package.py` inside `PACKAGENAME/` describes installation routine
 - Installation recipes are Python code
     - You can write own logic/helper functions in your recipe
+    - Reasonable code highlighting

+---

+## Helpful Spack Packaging Commands

 - `spack create URL`
     - Creates boilerplate package from template
     - `URL` points to some archive one can download
 - `spack edit PKG`:
     - Open given Spack package in editor
     - Set `EDITOR` environment variable to control what editor is used
+- `spack info PKG`:
+    - Shows information about given package

 ---

-## Common Spack Package Properties 1/2
+## Common Spack Package Properties 1/3

 - Package class definition